 If you are in the “buy it now” camp, warm colors are the colors for you.
 According to color psychology and marketing research, red, green and a shade of orangey yellow perform best for call to action buttons.
 Red because it pushes urgency on the buyer, green because it’s soothing and gently guides buyers to make a decision, and a firey yellow-orange because it creates a feeling of warmth and happiness.
 And ultimately, you’re offering buyers happiness, whether that’s from the pure pleasure of owning your product or the relief you’re offering from the struggles they face.

-How to test your color marketing strategy
+How to test your colors in marketing strategy

 Color psychology is helpful for making informed design decisions in your advertising and marketing, but testing is the only real way to know whether you’re making the right decisions.